jrossmeisl/beginning-kubernetes-workshop/workshop.md

     or [skaffold run] to build and deploy or [skaffold dev] to enter development mode, with auto-redeploy

+Open the `skaffold.yaml` file that was created and add the following:

+      build:
+      	artifacts:
+      	- image: your-docker-repo/kube-demo-app
+          jib: {}

+So that your `skaffold.yaml` looks like:

+	apiVersion: skaffold/v2beta3
+	kind: Config
+	metadata:
+  	  name: kube-demo
+        build:
+  	  artifacts:
+          - image: your-docker-repo/kube-demo-app
+          jib: {}
+	deploy:
+  	  kubectl:
+    	    manifests:
+    	    - k8s/deployment.yml
+            - k8s/service.yml

+NOTE:
-The `--XXenableJibInit` flag is required for Skaffold to pick up our Jib image configuration.
+The `--XXenableJibInit` flag is supposed to be able to be used (without `--skip-build`) to enable Skaffold to pick up our jib configuration, but this does not appear to work with the current version of Skaffold (`1.9.1`).

 Now, we can deploy our app to Kubernetes with this simple command: